 - Simple Types, which you can easily drag-and-drop into your process flow and set default values to, e.g. integer, string, list, boolean, byte, dateTime, decimal and double.
 Types can also be complex, with one or more properties, e.g. the Xero plugin contains an Invoice type with properties that describe the data a Xero invoice requires.

-- Custom Types, which can be used to create a complex type with one or more properties.
+- Custom Types, can be used to create a complex type with one or more properties.
 Properties can in turn be of any Type or Custom Type.

 - Output from a preceding Function or Process.
-As you will see from the next section on processing, that functions are used to create output with.
+As you will see from the next section on processing, functions are used to create output with.
 That output could be used as ‘support output’ to the overall process flow, and as such become input to another part of the process.